mekkanix/mekkanix.github.io/owntrack/api-configuration.md

 Here is the full list of available configuration options and formats used to initialize OwnTrack.

+This configuration object must be provided as first argument when calling the `OwnTrack` global function for the first time.

 ## Global configuration

 ### enableRequiredCookies